PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 symbols as wrappers and add both semantic-guard fixtures and the existing full direct-suite gate before committing.

+The generic leading-input passthrough rewrite has subsequently moved to `passes/input_passthrough_layout.py`.
+It folds a strictly linear sequence of layout-agnostic unary and constant-side binary operators across a synthetic input transpose and its inverse output transpose.
+The implementation is an exact mechanical move apart from removing one unused local assignment.
+The legacy lowerer symbol delegates to the pass module.

+`_invert_perm` now has one canonical implementation in `core/model_ir_utils.py`.
+Focused tests preserve the positive NHWC rewrite, constant rotation and metadata behavior, the main-path fan-out no-op guard, and invalid-permutation rejection.
+Architecture tests fix both pass and helper ownership.

+Verification completed with:

+- `21 passed` for architecture, common ModelIR utilities, and leading-input passthrough behavior;
+- `999 passed, 5 deselected, 2 warnings in 125.65s` for the full sequential
+  direct suite.

+The next cohesive extraction can extend `input_passthrough_layout.py` with the adjacent ASIN/ERF/HardSwish/HardSigmoid semantic passthrough families.
+Move one guarded family at a time, keep its legacy entry point, and gate each increment with focused ModelIR fixtures before the sequential full suite.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work